otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 are in storage.
 Only the publisher of those Prekey Messages will receive a response to this message.
 This message must be attached to a DAKE-3 message.

+A valid "Storage Information Request" message is generated as follows:

+1. Calculate the `Storage Information MAC`:
+   `KDF(usageStorageInfoMAC, prekey_mac_k || message type, 64)`

 The encoding looks like this:

 ```
 Message type (BYTE)
   This message has type 0x05.

+Storage Information MAC (MAC)
+  The MAC with the appropriate MAC key of the message type.
 ```

 ### Storage Status Message